 Please note: Much of my work focuses on individual differences associated with socioeconomic status (SES).
-I do this work because I am mechanistically interested in how experiences influence development, and I believe that understanding these mechanisms yields invaluable insight into ways to support children from all backgrounds to have every possible opportunity to thrive — in whatever way thriving looks like.
-I am also keenly aware that this research, if misinterpreted, can be harmful.
+I do this work because I am interested in the mechanisms by which experiences influence development, and I believe that understanding these mechanisms yields invaluable insight into ways to support children from all backgrounds to have every possible opportunity to thrive — in whatever way thriving looks like.
+I am keenly aware that this research, if misinterpreted, can be harmful.
 I do not believe nor assert that parents are in any way responsible for the malicious cycle of poverty.
 Nor is there a single “right” way to raise a child.
 I also believe that the language we use and the way we talk about these issues matters, and those of us with undue privilege must keep this at the forefront as we communicate research and work for change.
-I am constantly learning and growing, and I invite you to please contact me with any thoughts and suggestions.
+I invite you to please contact me with any thoughts and suggestions.